 Liquidity Risk Management Committee.
-The duties and responsibilities of the Liquidity Risk Management Committee ('LRMC'') include the determination of the Bank's uninvested foreign exchange liquidity, the review of the various liquidity risk management reports and monitoring of early warning signals, the determination of the Bank's present stress level and providing internal communication and coordination within the Bank to ensure the implementation of its decisions.
-In addition, in the event of a liquidity crisis the committee is responsible for: (a) monitoring internal and external data that may affect the Bank's liquidity, (b) ensuring the execution of the Bank's liquidity contingency action plan and (c) defining a strategy in order to ensure the Bank's safe operation, its profitability and customer confidence.
+The duties and responsibilities of the Liquidity Risk Management Committee ("LRMC") include:

+- determining the Bank's excess liquidity held in foreign currencies, - reviewing the various liquidity risk management reports and monitoring early warning signals, - determining the Bank's present stress level and monitoring internal and external data that may affect the Bank's liquidity in a liquidity crisis, - ensuring the execution of the Bank's liquidity contingency action plan, and creating a strategy to ensure the Bank's safe operation, cost of funding, profitability and customer confidence and ensuring internal communication and coordination within the Bank to ensure the implementation of its decisions.

 The Directors on the committee are Messrs. Özen and Sezgin.
-Various executives of the Bank are also on this committee, including Uruz Ersözoğlu (Executive Vice President), Barış Karaayvaz (Senior Vice President), Ebru Ogan (Senior Vice President) and Metin Kılıç (Senior Vice President).
+Various executives of the Bank are also on this committee, including Barış Karaayvaz (Senior Vice President), Ebru Ogan Knottnerus (Senior Vice President) and Metin Kılıç (Senior Vice President).